Motorradreise Packliste: Was du wirklich brauchst

 • Intercom headset (e.g., Sena or Cardo)

-• Spare batteries or accumulators
+• Spare batteries or rechargeable batteries

 5. Hygiene and Personal Items